zflcs/SharedScheduler/Shared Scheduler,  An Asynchronous Scheduler Shared by Userspace and Kernel Space..md

 | wake     | Wake up a specific coroutine.                |
 | reprio   | Adjust the priority of a specific coroutine. |

-As mentioned in section 3, we used the vDSO mechanism, once a user program uses an interface in the table, the kernel links its symbols while the process is created.

 ### 4.2 Completely asynchronous scheduling environment

-To achieve better uniformity in coroutine scheduling, we have carried out compatibility adaptations on the previously Unix-like runtime environments in both user processes and kernel.
-We have provided a completely asynchronous scheduling environment for both user processes and kernel.

-For user processes, it will be initialized using the shared-scheduler environment initialization function.
-After initialization, the main function of the user program will be encapsulated into an asynchronous coroutine (which is equivalent to a synchronous task that cannot be awaited) and added to the ready queue for unified scheduling.
-In the end, all tasks in the user process are executed under the scheduling of the shared-scheduler.
+We make compatibility adjustments to the Unix-like runtime environment for the user process, which does not execute the main function immediately after it is initialized.
+The main function is encapsulated into an asynchronous coroutine (equivalent to synchronous tasks that cannot be waited), called the main coroutine, and adds it to the ready queue for unified scheduling, which means that all tasks in the user process are in an asynchronous execution environment.

-For kernel, the original scheduling task used to schedule user processes is also encapsulated as a kernel scheduling coroutine, which participates in scheduling along with other ordinary kernel coroutines.
-Since the scheduling of user processes is synchronous, it is necessary to manually block and switch to other kernel coroutines.

 ### 4.3 Asynchronous IO system calls